 Spark OES Analysis

 This type of analysis uses Argon as a shielding gas around the spark, allowing for Carbon analysis.
-This method, while being more accurate than XRF or Arc sorting, is also slower as the sample needs to be prepared with a sanding disc or belt, and the analysis can take several seconds.
+This method, while being more accurate than XRF or Arc sorting, is also slower as the sample needs to be prepared with a sanding disc or belt, and the analysis can take several, ™, Van b.seconds.
 However, this is the only method that can provide an accurate, quantitative Carbon reading.

 Measuring carbon content requires training in the proper use of the equipment.
-If the tests are not done properly, it can negatively affect the end results of a product or determination for how to proceed with available materials.
+If the tests are not done properly, it can negatively affect the end results of a product or the determination of how to proceed with available materials.

 Understanding the pros and cons of each technique will help you make better decisions about how to test your steel, as well as ensuring that the steel you have meets the requirements for your intended application.